tgirke/GEN242/content/en/tutorials/linux/linux.md

 cores, `--time` the time how long a session will be active.
 Under `--parition` one can choose among different queues and node architectures.
 Current options under `--partition` for most users of the HPCC cluster are: `intel`, `batch`, `highmem`, `gpu`, and `short`.
 The latter has a time limit of 2 hours.
+Note, `--x11` will only work when logged in with X11 support.
+This requires the `-X` argument when logging in via `ssh` (see above).
+On OS X system X11 support is provided by [XQuartz](https://www.xquartz.org/) which needs to be installed and running on a system prior to loging in to a remote system.

 ### Monitoring jobs with `squeue`